-Potter Rees Dolan’s clinical negligence team has earned its reputation as one of the best in the country.
-With expert medical insight and a combined experience of over 60 years in serious injury law, our team has an unshakable dedication to help families recover compensation they deserve.
+Potter Rees Dolan’s clinical negligence team has earned a reputation as one of the very best in the UK.
+Boasting a combined experience in serious injury law of over 60 years and comprehensive medical insight, the team has an unwavering dedication to helping families recover the compensation they deserve.

-Many clinical negligence cases are funded on a “no win, no fee” agreement, which is also known as a Conditional Fee Agreement.
+Many clinical negligence cases are funded on a “no win, no fee” arrangement, also known as a Conditional Fee Agreement.
 We can investigate your potential claim and you will not have to pay us anything if your case is not successful.
 In our first meeting, we’ll explain how a Conditional Fee Agreement works.

-You may already have a legal expense insurance policy We’ll always start by investigating whether you can use the same policy for your case, before we consider whether a Conditional Fee Agreement is more appropriate for you and your case.
+If you already have a legal expense insurance policy in place, we’ll always start by investigating whether you can use the same policy for your case before we consider whether a Conditional Fee Agreement might be more appropriate.